Anime4KWebBoost/Anime4K-Web-Demo/README.md

 <img src="Demo/Demo.gif" width="800px">

-## UI
+## Tutorial
 <img src="Demo/UI.png" width="800px">
-This is the ui of this demo.
+This is the UI of this demo.

-1. Click "Choose File" to upload video
+1. Click "Choose File" to upload video/Textures
 2. Select effect from "Effects" drop down menu
 3. Modify related parameters
 4. If want to compare the video before and after applying effects, check the "Comparison" box
+5. Click "Download Canvas" to download current frame result